alexanderrichtertd/plex/README.md

 ## **License**
 Plex is available under the **MIT License**.
-You can use it for commercial or non-commercial projects.
+Use it for commercial or non-commercial projects.
 Be sure to credit me in the project and documentation.